 How does Old Sarum Nursery know if children need extra help, and what should I do if I think my child may have special educational needs or disabilities?

 Initially we arrange for parents to visit the setting with their child.
 We introduce you to your child’s key worker and take time getting to know your child, working with you to complete an ‘All about Me’ document and ‘One Page Profile’.
 If you have any concerns at this point about your child’s development we would discuss this with you and put in place any support required.

 We regularly observe, monitor and assess all children through the use of our online learning journals, recorded via Tapestry.

 Each child is allocated a key person who will be responsible for monitoring their progress.
-We have high adult child ratio’s ensuring all children receive the individual support that they require.
-We have a SENCo who attends regular training and children are monitored both individually and as a group.
+We have high adult-to-child ratios, ensuring that all children receive the individual support that they require.
+We have a SENCo who attends regular training, and children are monitored both individually and as a group.

 Through ongoing assessment keyworkers plan for their individual children, based on their interest and next steps, ensuring they can access all areas of the provision.